 PREPARING HOMEMADE PINEAPPLE SALSA FOR TEMPEH TACO RECIPE

-Whenever I shop, I look for seasonal produce in order to buy fresh produce, as well as save money.
+Whenever I shop, I look for seasonal produce to buy fresh produce and save money.
 And, the available produce leads my menu for the week.
 For instance, this week, fresh pineapple was on sale for 2 pineapples for $3.00.
 As a result, fresh pineapple salsa tops my tempeh tacos.

 WHAT INGREDIENTS ARE NEEDED FOR FRESH HOMEMADE PINEAPPLE SALSA